onlyjazz/flask-docs/docs/apiflows.md

     ```

 #### /edc/study/download-csvs-data
-This API downloads a zip folder includes EDC study data.
+This API downloads a zip folder of CSV files with EDC study data.

-Each csv is an event CRF data.
+Each CSV file contains EDC Event-CRF data (Event is often called a Visit in an EDC)

 #### /edc/study/extract-study-data-at-crf-level
 This API extracts EDC data at CRF level and returns the data as a json object.